 - For every 6 seconds of drive time, a driver sending or receiving a text message spends 4.6 of those seconds with their eyes off the road.

 The best way to end distracted driving and driving while texting is to educate all Americans about the danger it poses.
-Share your knowledge and encourage others to refrain from “driving while intexticated”, a message from Jay B. Smith Funeral Homes.
+Share your knowledge and encourage others to refrain from “driving while intexticated”.

 Statistics compiled from Virginia Tech Transportation Institute, University of Utah, National Insurance Institute for Highway Safety, Carnegie Mellon